 - Helps inflammation

 Note: Most common side effects of echinacea include nausea and stomach pain.
 If you suffer from an autoimmune disease, you must refrain from using this herb.

 Botanical Name: Eschscholzia californica

 Common Names: Golden poppy, California sunlight, cup of gold, yellow poppy

-California poppy is a medicinal flowering herb, which contains soothing properties.
-Also, the herb consists of Vitamin A, C, E, calcium, and magnesium.
-The general taste is bitter and is native to Western North America.
-In appearance, it’s red, orange, and yellow with cup-shaped petals.
+California poppy is a medicinal plant that contains soothing properties.
+Also, the herb consists of vitamins A, C, E, calcium, and magnesium.
 The plant is such great a herb that April 6 is officially named “California Poppy Day.”